samkennerly/chengdu/README.md

 ```
 Follow the instructions on screen.
 (On some computers, you don't need to do anything.
 Jupyter opens itself in a browser.)

-To check if everything works, click `New` and choose
+In your browser, click `New` and choose `Python 3 (ipykernel)`.
-`Python 3 (ipykernel)`.
-In the cell, type this code:
+Type this code and click the `▶` button:
 ```
 import pandas as pd

 pd.show_versions()
 ```
-Click the `▶` button.
-You should see something like this:
+If everything works, you should see something like this:
 ```
 INSTALLED VERSIONS
 ------------------